Naomif2003/Naomif2003.github.io/README.md

 # 4.2A-example
-This repository is an example
+This repository is about a website called The Busy Bee.
 ## Subtitle
-Secondary descriptiom
+It's similar to a blog, it incudes details on old / new / upcoming movies.
 ### Sub section
-Last bit...
+Enjoy...